This policy is intended to facilitate coordinated and consistent room booking practices at USC.

 Class means a lecture, tutorial, workshop, computer laboratory, laboratory session, field trip, practicum and other contexts in which face-to-face teaching occurs.

-Resources refers to all University of the Sunshine Coast spaces and the equipment therein.
+Resources refers to all USC spaces and the equipment therein.

 4.1 Requests for room bookings will be made to, and confirmed by, Asset Management Services using the relevant software package, Celcat.

 4.2 The University’s teaching requirements for resources will take precedence over any other booking.

 4.3 No adjustments will be made to the academic timetable to accommodate external use other than in exceptional circumstances, by the Deputy Vice-Chancellor (Academic).

 (i) staff by emailing room bookings with their request, and

 (ii) students by contacting their School administration office who will make the request on their behalf, except: